MRI-NOBEL/Perfusion-NOBEL/README.md

 ## Getting Started

-This repository is currently being edited.
+This repository is a work in progress.
 The "Perfusion-NOBEL" folder includes the three scripts needed to execute the project using a python interpreter and installing the necessary libraries.

 An user manual, including a tutorial on how to obtain all the maps, will also be available soon.